Floorball: Etymology

-In Sweden, voices have been raised to get rid of the word "innebandy" as name of the sport, to avoid confusions with bandy.

 History

 In various forms the game of floor hockey has been played since the early 20th Century in Canada as a recreational sport, especially in high school gymnasiums, as a playful variant of hockey.
 The basic design of floorball sticks is believed to have come from the ice skating team sport of bandy.

 By the 1950s and 1960s many public school systems within Michigan in the United States incorporated floorball into their primary and secondary school gym classes.
 Americans have since claimed to have invented floorball.
-American held interstate tournaments in the 1960s.
+America held interstate tournaments in the 1960s.

 Floorball was formally organized as an international and more organized sport in the late 1970s in Gothenburg, Sweden.
 The sport began as something that was played for fun as a pastime in schools.
 After a decade or so, floorball began showing up in Nordic countries where the former schoolyard pastime was becoming a developed sport.
 Formal rules were soon developed, and clubs began to form.
 After some time, several countries developed national associations, and the IFF was founded in 1986.

 Expansion

 When the IFF was founded in 1986, the sport was played mostly in the Nordic countries, several parts of the rest of Europe and Japan.
-By 1990, floorball was recognized in 7 countries, and by the time of the first European Floorball Championships in 1994, that number had risen to 14.
+By 1990, floorball was recognized in 7 countries, and by the time of the first European Floorball Championships in 1994, the number had risen to 14.
 That number included the United States, who was the first country outside Europe and Asia to recognize floorball.
 By the time of the first men's world championships in 1996, 20 nations played floorball, with 12 of them participating at the tournament.

-As of 2009, the sport of floorball has been played in almost 80 countries.
-Of those, 58 have national floorball associations that are recognized by the IFF.
+As of 2025, the IFF has 80 members, in addition to recognizing 11 other countries with ongoing floorball development.
+Of its members, 58 have national floorball associations that are recognized by the IFF.
 With the addition of Sierra Leone, Africa's first floorball nation, the IFF has at least one national association on each continent of the world, with the exception of Antarctica.